Burnett01/openssl-cookie-secret-vault/README.md

 # openssl-cookie-secret-vault
-This is a simple vault for cookie-secrets that can be used in DTLS handshake procedure (HelloVerifyRequest) as described in RFC6347
+A simple vault for storing cookie secrets, to be used while generating and verifying a cookie during the DTLS handshake procedure (HelloVerifyRequest, RFC6347).

 >The DTLS server SHOULD generate cookies in such a way that they can
 >be verified without retaining any per-client state on the server.